Zero copula: American Sign Language

 American Sign Language does not have a copula.
 For example, "my hair is wet" is signed my hair wet, and "my name is Pete" may be signed [MY NAME]^{topic} P-E-T-E.

 Irish

 The copula is is used in Irish but may be omitted in the present tense.
 For example, Is fear mór é ("He is a big man") can be expressed as simply Fear mór é.
 The common phrase Pé scéal é (meaning "anyhow", lit.
 "Whatever story it [is]") also omits the copula.

 Welsh

-The fact that Welsh often requires the use of a predicative particle to denote non-definite predicates means that the copula can be omitted in certain phrases.
+Since Welsh often requires the use of a predicative particle to denote non-definite predicate, the copula can be omitted in certain phrases.
 For example, the phrase Ac yntau'n ddyn byr... ("Since he is/was/etc. a short man...") literally translates as "And he [particle] a short man...".
 The zero copula is especially common in Welsh poetry of the gogynfardd style.